Sons of Soul: Production

 Unlike with their previous albums, the group produced Sons of Soul entirely themselves.
 They utilized both vintage and contemporary recording gear in the album's production, including a Hammond B-3, Clavinet, ARP String Ensemble, and Korg and Roland synthesizers.
 Riley viewed that hearing music played from the older instruments affected their songwriting.
-For his vocals, Raphael recorded with Neumann U 87 and AKG C12A condensor microphones, as well as a vintage RCA Type 77-DX microphone.
+For his vocals, Raphael recorded with Neumann U 87 and AKG C12A condenser mics, as well as a vintage RCA Type 77-DX microphone.
 He used a custom five-string bass from a guitar and bass repair shop in San Francisco, as well as a Minimoog analog synthesizer for other bass lines on the album.
 D'wayne used a Microtech Gefell UM70 for his lead vocals and an AKG 414 for his background vocals.
 He played a vintage Gibson L6-S and a Fender Coronado guitar, modified with Gibson burst bucker pickups.
 Aside from his drumming, Riley played both Wurlitzer and Fender Rhodes electric pianos.

 Caribbean Sound Basin's main studio had both analog and digital equipment, a 60 ft x 70 ft x 18 ft live room, and three isolation booths, for vocals, piano, and drums.
 The group recorded original tracks using Studer 24- and 48-track recorders and transferred them to a Sony digital recorder.
 For most songs, MIDI keyboards were played live into a sequencer and left unquantized, while vintage keyboards were recorded to analog tape.
 Riley said of the process in an interview for Keyboard magazine, "even though we used a sequencer for some stuff, we'd still cut the song live from start to finish.
 See, the last record was all done with a Synclavier.
 But this time, we tried to keep it all live and raw."